Functional model

 VP Industry Business Development

 "What we particularly appreciate is the perfect adherence to time and cost.
-The high-quality production with corresponding finish.
-The comprehensive and far-sighted planning as an overall project.
-There is only one reason not to recommend the engineering firm Glaser: because then he would eventually have no time left for our new projects!"
+The high-quality manufacturing with the appropriate finish.
+The comprehensive and farsighted planning as an overall project.
+There is only one reason not to recommend the Glaser engineering firm: because then he would eventually have no time left for our new projects!"

 Presentation of the functional model at the SPS trade fair in Nuremberg

-At the SPS trade fair in Nuremberg the functional model draws attention.
-With fascinating LED lighting effects and interactive games, it invites trade fair visitors to explore the world of radar technology in a playful way.
+At the SPS trade fair in Nuremberg, the functional model attracts attention.
+With fascinating LED light effects and interactive games, it invites trade fair visitors to explore the world of radar technology in a playful way.